jannik-reaZn/afterwork-coding/README.md

 For routing in a Vue application the library [Vue Router](https://router.vuejs.org/) is used.

+### Pinia Store

+[Pinia](https://pinia.vuejs.org/) is a store library for Vue, it allows you to share a state across components/pages.
+For pinia the [setup stores](https://pinia.vuejs.org/core-concepts/#Setup-Stores) should be used to keep as close to Vue Composition API's setup function.

 # Backend

 [FastApi](https://fastapi.tiangolo.com/) is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.